ShubhamTiwari1607/deffie-hellman-chat-application/README.md

 1. Build the production version: `npm run build`
 2. Deploy the `build` folder to your web server

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- React team for the amazing frontend library
-- The cryptographic community for Diffie-Hellman algorithm

-## 📞 Support

-If you have any questions or issues, please open an issue on GitHub or contact the development team.

----

 **Happy Secure Chatting! 🔐💬**